DeepLearnI/atlas-ce-docs/docs/api_docs/sources/faq.md

 # FAQ

 ### 1. Docker credentials error during installation on OSX/Windows
-The Atlas CE installer pulls docker images from Google Container Registry during installation.
+The Atlas installer pulls docker images from Google Container Registry during installation.
 This can cause the following error on some OSX & Windows systems depending on your docker setup:
 `docker.credentials.error.InitializationError: docker-credential-desktop not installed or not available in PATH`